kszk-securiteam/wargame-web/README.md

 ```pipenv sync --dev```

 Run manage.py commands using pipenv:

 ```pipenv run manage.py migrate```

+## Preparing the production environment
+1. Run `pipenv sync` to install the locked dependencies.
+2. Rename `sample.env` to `.env` and fill out the secret key.
+Pipenv will automatically load the enviroment variables specified in this file.

 ## Development
 The main 'app' is wargame, thus the module sources are in the wargame directory.